Devsh-Graphics-Programming/TerraInfra/docs/monitoring.md

 - If you remove a dashboard JSON from the repo, Grafana will drop it on next reconcile.

 ## Alerting (Alertmanager → OnCall → Discord)
-- Full flow lives in `monitoring-oncall` (HelmRelease `oncall`).
-Alertmanager webhooks go to OnCall integrations, which forward to Discord via outgoing webhooks.
-See `docs/alerts.md` for the flow and test steps.
+- See `docs/alerts.md` for the full flow and smoke tests.
-- OnCall URLs/tokens: `terraform/k8s/vars/prod/secrets/alertmanager-oncall.yaml`.
-Discord webhooks: `alertmanager-discord` secrets (prod/test).
-- Bootstrap job (`oncall-bootstrap`) keeps integrations/webhooks in sync; rerun it if you rotate tokens/secrets:
-  `k3s kubectl delete job/oncall-bootstrap -n monitoring-oncall`.
-- Alert rules are defined in `terraform/k8s/monitoring-alerts.tpl.yaml` (Node down, disk pressure, CoreDNS/CP down, PVC 90%, Flux failed/stalled, CrashLoop, HPA max, etc.).
+- Alert rules live in `terraform/k8s/monitoring-alerts.tpl.yaml` (node readiness, disk/pvc pressure, CoreDNS/control-plane targets, Flux stalled/failed, CrashLoop, HPA max, etc.).

 ## Image digest rollout (www/blog)
-- Flux polls GHCR (`image.toolkit.fluxcd.io` ImageRepository/ImagePolicy), but git writes are suspended.
+- Flux image automation resources live in `terraform/k8s/image-automation.yaml` (ImageRepository/ImagePolicy/ImageUpdateAutomation) and can update manifests in-repo when images are published as immutable tags.
-- CronJob `digest-rollout` (namespace `website`) runs every 2m:
+- Until that is fully relied on for `www/blog`, CronJob `digest-rollout` (namespace `website`) runs every 2m:
   - reads latest digest for `www-website:latest` and `www-blog:latest`,
   - compares with deployment annotation,
   - if changed, patches the deployment annotation to force a restart.